Folklore of India

 The folklore of India encompasses the folklore of the Republic of India and the Indian subcontinent.
 India is an ethnically and religiously diverse country.
 This generally refers to the Hindu traditions of the people of the country, but also includes the native folktales and mythos of various other ethnic and religious groups of India.

-Folk religion syncretism in Hinduism explain the rationale behind local religious practices, and contain local myths that explain the customs or rituals.
+Folk religion syncretism in Hinduism explains the rationale behind local religious practices and contains local myths that explain the customs and rituals.
 A lot of Indian folklore has survived as a result of oral transmission.

 Folk art of India

 The folk and tribal arts of India speak volumes about the country's rich heritage.
 Art forms in India have been exquisite and explicit.
-Folk art forms include various schools of art like the Mughal School, Rajasthani School, Nakashi art School etc. Each school has its distinct style of colour combinations or figures and its features.
-Other popular folk art forms include Madhubani paintings & Bhojpuri paintings from Bihar, Kangra painting from Himachal Pradesh and Warli painting from Maharashtra.
+Folk art forms include various schools of art like the Mughal School, Rajasthani School, Nakashi art school etc. Each school has its distinct style of colour combinations or figures and its features.
+Other popular folk art forms include Madhubani paintings, Bhojpuri paintings from Bihar, Kangra painting from Himachal Pradesh and Warli painting from Maharashtra.
 Tanjore paintings from South India incorporate real gold into their paintings.
 Local fairs, festivals, deities and heroes (warriors) play a vital role in this art form.
-In history the arts were made by upper caste but now they are famous worldwide.
+In history, these arts were made by the upper caste but now they are famous worldwide.